LeLocTai/blog-hugo/content/posts/unity-lasso-selection-part-1.md

 {
 	UnSelectAll();
 ```
-Also deselect everything when we are dragging.
-Because we can create holes in in the lasso.
+Deselect everything when we are dragging, as we can create holes in in the lasso.
 You might want to do some diffing to only invoke the `deselected` event one per drag.
 Me lazy.
 ``` csharp
 	ExtendLasso(eventData.position);
 	lassoSelector.GetSelected(selectablesManager.Selectables, selected);